Lake Superior Provincial Park: Crescent Lake

 Crescent Lake (now closed) had 46 campsites and was located approximately 2 kilometres off of Highway 17 beside Crescent Lake.

 Rabbit Blanket Lake

 Rabbit Blanket Lake has 60 campsites.
 There is one comfort station located within the campground equipped with showers, laundry facilities and flush toilets.
 The campground is located beside Rabbit Blanket Lake.
 Firewood and ice can be purchased at the Rabbit Blanket gatehouse or the park office.

+Lake Superior Coastal Trail

+The Lake Superior Coastal Trail is a rugged 65 km backpacking trail that takes 5 to 7 days to complete while backcountry camping, entirely within the park.

 Ecology

 Forests

 Due to its size and location, the park lies in both the Eastern forest-boreal transition ecoregion and the Central Canadian Shield forests region.
 Its rugged landscape is wooded with a mix of coniferous and deciduous trees such as pine, maples and birch.
 Sugar maple dominates many forests in the southern two-thirds of the park.

 Topography

 The predominantly rocky coastline is interrupted by sandy beaches in a few locations.
 The park is situated within the Great Canadian Shield, dominated by exposed rocks or a thin layer of soil over rock.